 6. Sprained or Fractured Toe

 If your toe is sprained, the injury is to the ligaments around the toe bones.
 If it’s fractured, a bone is broken.
 Both types of injury result in pain in the toe.
 However, a sprain will still allow you to move your toe, while a fracture significantly reduces the range of motion.
 They both cause throbbing, tenderness, and swelling.
 If the toe is broken, there will be a burning sensation.

 Treatment: Treating both requires taking time to rest from athletic events.
 Sprained toes can be treated with home remedies, such as icing the injury for 15 to 20 minutes at a time and taking an over-the-counter anti-inflammatory to alleviate pain.
 Meanwhile, a broken toe will require medical attention to prevent complications such as deformity or bone spurs.
 You may have to wear a cast and use crutches for several weeks.

 Sometimes, a sports injury is not due to a hard fall or hit, but a result of repetitive movement over an extended period of time.
 Stress fractures are hairline cracks that occur in the bones of the foot.
 When a person is suffering from this type of injury, they’ll feel pain while doing physical activity; the pain subsides during rest periods.
 The affected area also feels tender and warm to the touch.
 Stress fractures can be prevented by wearing adequate shoes for the sport of choice, doing dynamic drills before exercising, and increasing the intensity of workouts in a very gradual manner, to allow the body to get used to the additional stress.

-The only way to heal a stress fracture is to take an extended break from the sport.
+Treatment: The only way to heal a stress fracture is to take an extended break from the sport.
 Yes, it’ll set back your endurance and fitness level, but so will competing with an injury.

 24-Hour Emergency Room Services in Colorado Springs and Texas